browserstate/history.js/README.md

 ## Changelog

 - v1.7.0 - ???
+	- Added `History.enabled` property (refer to usage section).
+This reflects whether or not History.js is enabled for our particular browser.
+For instance, if we have not included support for a HTML4 browser and we are accessing through a HTML4 browser then `History.enabled` will be `false`.
-	- Added (optional but recommended) Data Persistance and Synchronisation Support thanks to [AppendTo's](http://appendto.com/) [Amplify.js](http://amplifyjs.com/) - See installation and compatibility sections for details
+	- Added (optional but recommended) Data Persistance and Synchronisation Support thanks to [AppendTo's](http://appendto.com/) [Amplify.js](http://amplifyjs.com/) (refer to installation and compatibility sections for details)
 	- Made HTML5 SUIDs more transparent - [Reported](https://github.com/balupton/History.js/issues#issue/34) by [azago](https://github.com/azago) and [Mark Jaquith](http://markjaquith.com/)
 	- Fixed Session Storage Issue - Reported by a whole bunch of different people; [one](https://github.com/balupton/History.js/issues#issue/36), [two](https://github.com/balupton/History.js/issues#issue/37), [three](http://getsatisfaction.com/balupton/topics/history_js_1_6_losing_state_after_manual_page_reload)
 	- Fixed URL Encoding Issue - [Reported](https://github.com/balupton/history.js/issues/#issue/33) by [Rob Madole](http://robmadole.com/)
+	- Disabled support for IE6,7,8 when using the Prototype Adapter (there is nothing we can do about this, it is due to a bug in the prototype library) - [Reported](https://github.com/balupton/history.js/issues#issue/39) by [Sindre Wimberger](http://sindre.at/)

 - v1.6.0 - March 22 2011
 	- Added Zepto adapter thanks to [Matt Garrett](http://twitter.com/#!/matthewgarrett)